MaxNaeg/ncmdp/readme.md

 # Tackling Decision Processes with Non-Cumulative Objectives using Reinforcement Learning
-This project contains the code to reproduce the results reported in the paper "Tackling Decision Processes with Non-Cumulative Objectives using Reinforcement Learning".
+This project contains the code to reproduce the results reported in the paper "Tackling Decision Processes with Non-Cumulative Objectives using Reinforcement Learning" (https://arxiv.org/abs/2405.13609).

 * Code used to calculate the data of Table A1 is in dynamic programming.
 * Code related to "3.1 Classical Control" is in lunar_lander_env.